2017 off-the-plan duty concession changes

-1. How does the off-the-plan (OTP) duty concession work?
+1. How does the off-the-plan duty concession work?

-The OTP duty concession applies to land and building purchases or refurbishments of an existing building.
+This duty concession applies to land and building purchases or refurbishments of an existing building.
 It can reduce the dutiable value of the property being transferred.

 The off-the-plan value is determined by deducting construction or refurbishment costs occurring on or after the contract date from the contract price.
-This means that for OTP purchases where construction has not commenced, the dutiable value of the property (after applying the OTP concession) will generally reflect the land value only.
+This means that, for off-the-plan purchases where construction has not started, the dutiable value of the property, after applying this concession, will generally reflect the land value only.

 Example 1 - An off-the-plan apartment

 Paige buys an apartment off-the-plan as her future home.
 The contract price, before any construction has started, is $620,000.
 The vendor advises Paige that after signing the contract, $465,000 of her contract price will be spent on constructing her apartment.

 This means that after applying the off-the-plan concession, the dutiable value of Paige’s apartment is $155,000 ($620,000 - $465,000).

-If some building work has begun at the time of contract, the dutiable value will generally reflect the value of the land and construction work completed at the time of contract.
+If some building work has started at the time of contract, the dutiable value will generally reflect the value of the land and construction work completed at the time of contract.

 Previously, the off-the-plan concession was available for purchases of all types of property.
-The change means that the concession is no longer available for OTP purchases of holiday homes, investment properties or commercial properties.
+The change means that the concession is no longer available for off-the-plan purchases of holiday homes, investment properties or commercial properties.

 This concession is now limited to the purchase of a principal place of residence and is relevant for determining whether a transfer meets the dutiable value threshold for a: